 Quick verdict

-Choose Consensus if you need researchers, students, science writers, evidence-based professionals.
-Choose Jan if you prioritize privacy-conscious users wanting a simple local ai chat app.
+Choose Consensus if your daily work is mostly Researchers, students, science writers, evidence-based professionals.
+Choose Jan if your daily work is mostly open-source ChatGPT alternative that runs entirely on your machine.
 Consensus scores higher in user reviews (4.4 vs 4.3).
 Both offer free tiers — try each before committing.

 Consensus